abdullahrahimseera/zatca-fatoora-invoicing/README.md

 # zatca-fatoora-invoicing
-Package forZATCA / FATOORA API Integration and Generate the QR code signed and Validated for ZATCA E-invoicing.
+Package for ZATCA / FATOORA API Integration and Generate the QR code signed and Validated for ZATCA E-invoicing.